Visit the Trip

 Rugged and expansive with open and generous people, Mongolia is moving into the 21st century with its amenities while holding well to its long standing traditions.
 The countryside is vast and beautiful with large, open sky above rocky fields and plains.
 And the people and festivals are equally gorgeous.
 Mongolia offers the opportunity not only to photograph its people as they are but also as they were, reflecting decades of history.
 From the traditional garb and whirling, colorful skirts of the women to the impressive skill of the horse masters racing, you’ll never lack for stellar photo opportunities.

-One of the best things to do on a guided photography tour of Mongolia is make sure to get away from the capital.
+One of the best things we do on a guided photography tour of Mongolia is make sure we get away from the capital.
 While Ulaanbaatar is interesting in its own right, it’s the deep country where all the best action happens.
-Our guided tour is designed specifically to get you those fantastic up close and personal opportunities in the ger camps, to ride alongside camel herders, and have photo shoots with real shamans that live out in the villages.
+Our guided tour is designed specifically to get you those fantastic up close and personal opportunities in the ger camps, to ride alongside camel herders, and enjoy private sessions with real shamans that live out in the villages.
 No other Mongolia photo tour gives such exclusive access to authentic experiences!
+Camel herders, wild horses, people in their tents.

 We would be remiss if we did not offer photography trips to the Eagle Festival.
 Nomad will take you off the beaten path to the far remote villages such as Uglii in order to photograph the yearly festival.
 The synergy of man and bird is incredible, and you’ll have full access to the eagle trainers and get to see them in action, as well as the massive birds of prey themselves!
 There’s nothing more authentically Mongolian.